 B. Goal: Get a few things done while still leaving time to spend outside of work

-Result: Tasks get done but they weren’t necessary your highest priorities.
+Result: Tasks get done but they weren’t necessarily your highest priorities.

 C. Goal: Get yourself to start at least one task that needs to be completed